Putr/api-shortener/README.md

 Simple URL shortener API
 ------------------------

-This is a simple shortener with **no GUI**, just an API & one YAML config file.
+This is a simple, self-hosted url shortener with **no GUI**, just an API & one YAML config file.

 [API documentation](doc/api.md)